chrisnoonan98675/site/xl-release/how-to/configure-release-teams-and-permissions.markdown

 **Note:** As of XL Release 8.0, is it possible to lock tasks.
 When a task is locked only users with lock permissions are able to edit or unlock it.
 A locked task appears striped to indicate that it is locked.
 For more information, see [Configuring lock tasks](http://docs.xebialabs.com/xl-release/how-to/configure-lock-tasks.markdown).

+**Note:** As of XL Release 8.1, a new permission is available: _Edit folder teams and permissions_.
+Teams with this permission can manage the team composition and the permissions of all the teams within the folder, similar to the "Folder Owner" permission.
+There are two limitations:
+ 1. Cannot modify teams that have the permissions "Edit folder security" or "Edit teams and permissions".
+ 2. Cannot add or remove the permissions "Edit folder security" or "Edit teams and permissions".

 ### Folder permissions

 Folder permissions are available in XL Release 6.0.0 and later.
 The following permissions apply to folders: